 Along track analyzes are also used to assess the altimeter system performances, by computing Sea Level Anomalies (SLA).
 The SLA variance gives an estimate of the errors of the system, even though the ocean variability fully contributes in this case.
-A comparison between Jason-1 and T/P has been performed computing the variance of SLA relative to the MSS (CLS01).
+A comparison between Jason-1 and T/P has been performed computing the variance of SLA relative to the MSS.
 This allows global and direct calculations.

-The SLA standard deviation is plotted in left side of figure 35 for Jason-1, Jason-2 and T/P. It exhibits similar and good performances for the satellites.
+The SLA standard deviation is plotted in left side of figure 42 for Jason-1, Jason-2 and T/P. It exhibits similar and good performances for the satellites.
 After flight formation phases, SLA standard deviation increases for the satellite which is put on the interleaved ground track (T/P in 2002, Jason-1 in 2009).
 For TOPEX this is less visible, as its ground processing is different from the Jason's.
-Dorandeu et al. 2004 ([30]) shows that a clear increase in SLA standard deviation is visible for T/P interleaved ground-track when looking at wavelength shorter than 500km.
-This SLA standard deviation increase is due to the use of MSS CLS01 ([31]), as errors of this MSS are higher outside the historical T/P-Jason ground track ([30],[32]).
-Using a newer MSS, such as $CNES/CLS \ 2011$ ([33]) which also used data from the interleaved ground track, decreases Jason-1 SLA standard deviation significantly for interleaved period (purple curve on figure 35).
+Dorandeu et al. 2004 ([34]) shows that a clear increase in SLA standard deviation is visible for T/P interleaved ground-track when looking at wavelength shorter than 500km.
+This SLA standard deviation increase is due to the use of MSS CLS01 ([35]), as errors of this MSS are higher outside the historical T/P-Jason ground track ([34],[36]).
+Using a newer MSS, such as CNES/CLS 2011 ([37]) which also used data from the interleaved ground track, decreases Jason-1 SLA standard deviation significantly for interleaved period (pink curve on right part of figure 42).
 As the mission is no longer on a repetitive orbit, it is important to have a Mean Sea Surface of good quality.
-The Jason-1 Mean Sea Surface has so been updated to $MSS \ CNES/CLS \ 2011$ since the move to the geodetic orbit.
-As a consequence, in the left side of figure 35, the standard deviation of SLA is equivalent with Jason-1 and Jason-2 data for the Jason-1 geodetic period.
+The Jason-1 Mean Sea Surface has so been updated to MSS CNES/CLS 2011 in the GDR product since the move to the geodetic orbit.
+As a consequence, in the left side of figure 42, the standard deviation of SLA is equivalent between Jason-1 and Jason-2 data for the Jason-1 geodetic period.

 During summer and fall 2010 (around cycle 320), the SLA standard deviation has increased, not only for Jason-1, but also for Jason-2 and Envisat (not shown here).
-A part of this increase is probably related to "La Niña" episode occuring in Pacific ([35]).
-Focus on Pacific Ocean data (right side of figure 35) shows indeed an increase in SLA standard deviation until fall 2010, but also for second semester of 2011.
+A part of this increase is probably related to "La Niña" episode occuring in Pacific ([39]).
+Focus on Pacific Ocean data (right side of figure 42) shows indeed an increase in SLA standard deviation until fall 2010, but also for second semester of 2011.